Planes, Trains and Automobiles: Filming

-Planes, Trains and Automobiles began filming in February 1987 and lasted 85 days.
-It was filmed mostly in Batavia, New York, and South Dayton, New York.
+The filming of Planes, Trains and Automobiles began in February 1987 and lasted 85 days.
+It was filmed mostly in Batavia, New York and South Dayton, New York.
 A scene that takes place in St. Louis was filmed at St. Louis Lambert International Airport.
 There was also a scene in Braidwood, Illinois, at the Sun Motel, as well as a scene in Woodstock, Illinois, where the city's old courthouse was shown.
 Rewrites John Hughes did as well as improvisation between Candy and Martin during filming resulted in the film's first cut being three hours and 45 minutes long, featuring a number of additional characters and subplots.
 One key subplot about Neal's wife not believing him and suspecting that he is with another woman was cut.
 This explains why she is so happy to see Del at the end of the film.
 The young man who robs Neal and Del at the Braidwood Inn was the pizza deliveryman who dropped the beer in the hallway, causing a can to burst when Neal attempts to open it.
 He came back and robbed them because Del didn't give him a good tip.
 Another deleted subplot showed the state trooper revealing that Del and Neal actually drove past Chicago and had been pulled over in Wisconsin.
 This explains why it took them two days to get to Chicago from St. Louis and why the state trooper has a Wisconsin patch on his uniform.